psopso/esphome_components/components/panasonic_heatpump/README.md

       name: "Set Bivalent Mode"
 ```

+## Known Issues

+When the ESP controller is connected initially to the heatpump, the heatpump may not respond to any request messages.
+If the CZ-TAW1 is also connected to the ESP controller you will probably see some requests like 31 05 10 01 ...
+These are initial request messages.
+If the heatpump is not responding, it may help to turn off and on the power of the heatpump (switching the heatpump off is not enough).
+After a power on the heatpump should respond to the requests.

 ## Sources

 :heart: A big THANKS to [Egyras](https://github.com/Egyras) and the work done on the repository [HeishaMon](https://github.com/Egyras/HeishaMon) for decoding the panasonic uart protocol and providing information to build hardware based on an ESP Chip.